 This interview was conducted by Jason Morehead, Nolan Shigley, and Tricia Krull at Cornerstone 2000.
 Every time I’ve ever seen Jeff Cloud, he always seemed intimidating.
 First of all he’s tall.
 Real tall.
 Secondly, he’s quiet.
 Real quiet.
-You know what they say about the quiet ones.
+And you know what they say about the quiet ones.
 However, every time I’d read an interview or article about him, it always mentioned how humble and mild-mannered he is.
 And you know what, they were right.
 I knew that the moment he bought me a strawberry smoothie.
 He still seems a little intimidating, but maybe that’s just because he’s a mover and shaker in the Christian underground.

 This was one of the more interesting interviews we did.
 First of all, Nolan’s voice was practically gone from screaming at the S.S.
 Bountyhunter show the night before.
 And then Jeff almost got beaned in the dome from a stray volleyball.
 But being the hardcore journalists we are, we laughed at the circumstances and plowed on, while Jeff patiently answered all of our questions and then some.

 Jason: You just mentioned you added a new member to the band (Starflyer 59).
 Can you tell us a little about him.